Students whose conduct is under review based on the Code have the following rights:

 3.1.8 To appeal an adverse decision as described below in section 7.

-3.1.9 To review the Code and these Procedures.
+3.1.9 To review the Code and these Student Discipline Procedures.

-3.1.10 When enrolled and formally charged with non-academic misconduct, to be represented by an attorney or other advocate at the respondent’s own expense, during a Disciplinary Conference, Mutual Agreement, Administrative Hearing, or Interim Suspension hearing.
+3.1.10 When charged with or under investigation for non-academic misconduct, to be represented by a single Attorney/Non-Attorney Advocate at the Respondent’s own expense, during a Disciplinary Conference, Mutual Agreement, Administrative Hearing, or Interim Suspension hearing

 Responsibilities of Respondents, Complainants, and Witnesses

 Participants in the student conduct process have the following responsibilities: